hawbox/E4A/README.md

 - .NET desktop development

-Also make sure you have the latest version of the Windows SDK installed.
+Also make sure you have the latest version of the Windows SDK and Java runtime installed.

 Download [tangram_runtime_chromium_78_X.Y.Z.zip](https://github.com/TangramDev/tangram_runtime_binaries/releases) and extract it to the `C:\src` directory.